colab-coop/bylaws/ARTICLE-1.markdown

 10. Have been approved by all existing CoLab Invested Members in a vote organized by CoLab Board.

-11. Have ratified (read, agreed, printed, signed, scanned, delivered) CoLab Membership Doctrine.
+11. Have read the current CoLab Mission Statement and Values and agreed to them in an email.

 In case the candidate is no longer in a position to become an Invested Member at any stage of the process, either due to their own volition or due to the decision of the Invested Members, CoLab shall refund the Equity Investment contributed by the candidate.